amrhero911/genesys-cloud-mcp-plus/README.md

 ## Under active development

 This is part of [personal project](https://www.linkedin.com/posts/lucas-woodward-the-dev_genesys-genesyscloud-vertexai-activity-7321306518908280833-cWt8?utm_source=share&utm_medium=member_desktop&rcm=ACoAABsbo2wBcmnNqxYJ5UO9BrsfURZcVEtgLOU) to create a conversational Business Insights tool.
-It is a practical way for my to learn MCP servers, and how best to represent Genesys Cloud's Platform APIs in a way that can be easily consumed by LLMs.
+It is a practical way for me to learn MCP servers, and how best to represent Genesys Cloud's Platform APIs in a way that can be easily consumed by LLMs.

 There will be a lot of changes, and I will be sure to [share my learnings in my newsletter](https://makingchatbots.com/).